clearlinux/clear-linux-documentation/source/clear-linux/tutorials/azure/azure.rst

 ***************************************

 #.
 To install the MS Azure CLI 2.0 on |CL|, use the :command:`curl` command as
-   shown:
+   follows:

    .. code-block:: console

       $ curl -L https://aka.ms/InstallAzureCli | bash

-   If you get an error message from :command:`curl` related to the -L parameter, or an error message is generated that includes the text "Object Moved", use the full URL instead of the aka.ms redirect address:
+   If you get an error message from :command:`curl` related to the -L parameter or an error message is generated that includes the text "Object Moved", use the full URL instead of the aka.ms redirect address:

    .. code-block:: console